seqan/seqan/manual/source/Tutorial/SequenceIO.rst

 ============

 Learning Objective
-  You will learn how to read and write compressed or uncompressed sequence files in FASTA, FASTQ, EMBL or GenBank format.
+  You will learn how to read and write sequence files in FASTA, FASTQ, EMBL or GenBank format.

 Difficulty
   Basic